jaaufauvre/philips-hue-auto-config/README.md

 6. Search for lights (from their serial and MAC address) and add them to rooms and zones
 7. Create a "Default" scene in each room and zone
 8. Set a default power-on behavior for all lights
+9. Search for wall switches and add them to the bridge

 ## References